-31 March 2013 31 March 2014 Carrying amount Fair Value Carrying Fair Value amount £'000 £'000 £'000 £'000 191,076 188,527 Public Works Loan Board loans 190,076 191,947
+31 March 2014 31 Mar ch 2015 Carrying amount Fair Value Carrying amount Fair Value £'000 £'000 £'000 £'000 190,076 191,947 Public Works Loan Board loans 186,576 210,571

 The fair value of liabilities is higher than the carrying amount because the Council's portfolio of loans is made up of fixed rate loans where the interest rate payable is higher than the prevailing rates at the Balance Sheet date.
-This shows a notional future loss (based on economic conditions at 31 March 2014) arising from a commitment to pay interest to the PWLB above current market rates.
+This shows a notional future loss (based on economic conditions at 31 March 2015) arising from a commitment to pay interest to the PWLB above current market rates.
+However, we expect interest rates to rise over the remaining life of the loans and if they do, the loans' fair value will decrease by their maturity point, meaning that the notional loss shown here will not be realized.

-17 Assets Held for Sale
+17. Assets Held for Sale